-One of the most popular day-trips from Bangkok is a visit to the town of Kanchanaburi to see the famous Bridge over the River Kwai immortalized in the 1957 movie The Bridge on the River Kwai.
+One of the most popular day-trips from Bangkok is a visit to the town of Kanchanaburi to see the famous Bridge on the River Kwai immortalized in the 1957 movie The Bridge on the River Kwai.
 Kanchanaburi is just a few hours from Bangkok by train, bus, or van.
 You can either join an organized tour or make your own way there and back by public transport.
 Most sights in Kanchanaburi revolve around its WW2 history and apart from the bridge, there are three war museums, two war Cemeteries, the death railway, and the infamous Hellfire Pass.
 Kanchanaburi also has some beautiful temples, waterfalls and great natural scenery in the vicinity.

 The main point of interest is the Bridge over the River Kwai which was part of the infamous World War 2 Death Railway to Burma constructed by prisoners of war many of whom perished in the hellish conditions.
 The Curve shaped truss spans on either side are the originals from WW2 while the central part was rebuilt after the war as it was destroyed by aerial bombing.